Campaign of the Month: August 2014

 The Concord of Ashes

 The Cainite ruler of Esztergom and Vencel Rikard's rival; a scheming ancilla who eschews the title of Prince in favour of Archbishop.
+He is the leader of a number of of allied coteries who work to dominate the Ventrue of Hungary.

 This aged, haggard nobleman is the very image of control.
 He has grey hair and hard, glittering brown eyes.
 His rich robes are in the latest of Western court fashions, although he is slightly unkempt.